haskell-game/fungen/README.md

   mechanisms following the CGL concepts.
 This really demands some time, but the authors expect a new version to be released soon.

+## Contributing

+Andre's 2002 todo list:

+Here you have a list of some upcoming FunGEn features, and some other desired features (but with no implementation prevision yet).

+- Support map scrolling (coming soon);
+- Support mouse input management (coming soon);
+- Make a polygon map definition avaiable (coming soon);
+- Make sound avaible to non-Win32 platforms;
+- Create, if possible, some operators to avoid the excessive (x <- ...) syntax;
+- Support auto-animated objects;
+- Create a GLUT independent font support (or perhaps extend it);
+- Improve the installation process;
+- Upgrade FunGEn to be both a 2D (bidimensional) and 2D 1/2 (bi and a half dimensional) engine;
+- Create a map editor/generator (possibly in other language, or using the brand new Haskell GUI...);
+- Take courage to start thinking about the 3D world...

+Would you like to suggest a feature?
+Feel free to do it.
+Would you like to implement a feature?
+Please do it!
+Keep in touch.

 ## Credits

 FunGEn was created by Andre Furtado, Computation Science graduation